sh1v-max/Learning_JavaScript-2.1/79_Static-property-and-methods-in-JS/README.md

-# Static Properties and Methods in JavaScript Classes
+# Static Properties, Methods, and Blocks in JavaScript Classes

-In JavaScript, **static properties** and **static methods** are associated with the class itself rather than instances of the class.
+In JavaScript, **static properties**, **static methods**, and **static blocks** are associated with the class itself rather than instances of the class.
 They are typically used for utility functions, constants, or class-wide information that doesn’t need to be tied to a specific instance.

 ## **Static Properties**